SOUNDBOKS/eslint-plugin-import-esm/docs/rules/explicit-extension.md

-# Validate if import and export paths have an explicit extension (`import-esm/explicit-extension`)
+# Validate if import and export paths have an explicit extension (`@soundboks/import-esm/explicit-extension`)

-💼 This rule is enabled in the ✅ `recommended` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).